 Did You Know?

 In the nineteenth century, ships were travelling across the Atlantic heavily overloaded and owners were claiming compensation for them when they sank.

 To deal with this, Samuel Plimsoll, a British MP, pursuaded Parliament to order every British ship to have lines marked on its hull to show how heavily it can be loaded.
 These lines became known as the Plimsoll Lines and you may still see them painted, with letters beside them, on ships today.
 The letters indicate Winter North Atlantic (WNA) and Summer North Atlantic (SNA).

 Just after Temple, cross the road to the riverside and continue ahead to Blackfriars bridge.

-Do not go along the ramp under Blackfriars bridge - instead, remain at street level and turn right to cross the bridge to the south side of the river.
+Do not go along the ramp under Blackfriars bridge - instead, remain at street level and turn right to cross the river.
 Once over the bridge, you should see a pub called Doggetts ahead of you on your right.
-Cross the road at the pedestrian crossing in front of it.
+Go down the steps beside the pub and turn right, along the river.

 The bridge replaced an earlier one that was built in 1769.
 This bridge was originally named after William Pitt, the Tory Prime Minister.
 However, the title was so unpopular that its name was soon changed to that of the Black Friars, an order of monks that settled in London in 1279.